 Why ASA?

-Carolyn Smith is native New Yorker and majored in Photography at SUNY-The Fashion Institute of Technology, but found her true vocation as an administrative professional at Macy’s New York planning internal meetings for the division.
-Having worked in both nonprofit and for-profit companies, including the American Heart Association, Heart Havens and NRI Staffing Resources in a career that has spanned fundraising, event planning, operations, payroll and human resources, the common thread and her joy has always been the support of the people with whom she works.
+Carolyn Smith is native New Yorker and majored in Photography at SUNY-The Fashion Institute of Technology, but found her true vocation as an administrative professional at Macy’s New York, planning internal meetings for the division.
+Having worked in both nonprofit and for-profit companies, including the American Heart Association, Heart Havens, and NRI Staffing Resources in a career that has spanned fundraising, event planning, operations, payroll and human resources, the common thread and her joy has always been supporting the community in which she works.

 Development and Marketing Director